-Ethiopia is an ethnically diverse country with over 74 language groups and Oromo people are among the major ethnic groups in the country.
-According to the 2007 census in Ethiopia, their estimated population is 30 million people.
+Ethiopia is an ethnically diverse country with over 74 language groups, with Oromo people being among the major ethnic groups in the country.
+According to the 2007 census in Ethiopia, their estimated population is 30 million.
 The majority of them live in rural areas and their main economic activity is agriculture.
 About 95% of them practice subsistence farming in their rural farms and are known to use archaic farming methods.
 A small number of them are nomadic pastoralists and tend to move from one place to another in search of pasture and water for their animals.

-The number of Oromo people who live in urban centers is also very small because the majority of them are contented with being settled agriculturalists in rural areas.
+The number of Oromo people who live in urban centers is very small because the majority of them are contented with being settled agriculturalists in rural areas.
 The Oromo tribe inhabit the central region of Ethiopia that is commonly referred to as the Oromia region.
 Ethiopia’s central region is the largest in terms of size and population.
 There is also a small group of Oromos that live in the northern region of Kenya.

-The Oromo ethnic group is dividend into two major subgroups and several clans.
+The Oromo ethnic group is divided into two major subgroups and several clans.
 The Borana and the Barentu are the two major subgroups.
 The Borana subgroup is found in northern Kenya and the southern parts of the Oromia region.
 Most Boranas are pastoralists especially those that live in northern Kenya.
+The former provinces of Sidamo, Jimma, Kaffa, Welega and Shewa in Ethiopia are inhabited by the Borana.
 There is also a small group of Boranas that live in some parts of Somalia.

-The former provinces of Sidamo, Jimma, Kaffa, Welega and Shewa in Ethiopia are inhabited by the Borana.

 The Barentu inhabit the eastern zones of the Oromia region that include Amhara region, Jigiga zone, Bale zone, Arsi zone and Miarb Hararge.
 The Barentu practice subsistence farming as their major economic activity.

-Their society is divided into age sets which forms a major part of its social stratification system.
+Their society is divided into age sets which form a major part of its social stratification system.
 The age sets are based on an eight-year cycle that is commonly referred to as Gadaa.
 The social stratification system has undergone some notable changes in the last century.
 An example of such changes is the election of leaders to head the popular assembly after every eight years.
 The main role of the popular assembly is to establish laws that guide the community.
-[Read: Kenya and Tanzania’s Luo People]
+[Also Read: Kenya and Tanzania’s Luo People]

 The Gadaa system is still very popular despite the presence of modern social and leadership structures.
-Oromo people have a very unique rite of passage where the entire community gathers to watch young men as they run on top of bulls.
+Oromo people have a very unique rite of passage where the entire village community gather to watch and cheer young men as they run on top of bulls.

-It is noteworthy that Oromo people are a very religious sect with a strong belief in a traditional god that is popularly referred to as Waaq.
+It is noteworthy that the Oromo people is a very religious sect with strong belief in a traditional god that is popularly referred to as Waaq.
 However, the number of people who worship this traditional god has gone down due to the emergence of other types of religion such as Christianity and Islam.
-According to a recent survey, only 3% of the population still follows the traditional god.
-Some of the major religions in the modern Oromo community include Islam, Protestant Christianity and Orthodox Christianity, with a considerable increase in the number of Protestant Christians in recent times.
+According to a recent survey, only 3% of the population still follow the traditional god.
+Some of the major religions in the modern Oromo community include Islam, Protestant and Orthodox Christianity, with a considerable increase in the number of Protestant Christians in recent times.
 However, the majority of Oromo people still follow traditional rituals and practices regardless of their religious affiliations.

 Oromo people have their own special calendar that relies on astronomical observations.
-A lunar-stellar calendrical system is normally used to develop the calendar and it is believed that the calendar was first developed in 300 BCE.

-A total of seven stars and the moon are normally used to create the Oromo months.
+A lunar-stellar calendrical system is normally used to develop the calendar and it is believed that the calendar was first developed in 300 B.C.E.
+Moreover, a total of seven stars and the moon are normally used to create the Oromo months.

 The current population is completely divided when it comes to religion and politics.
-The community has always influenced Ethiopian politics when it comes to political movements.
-All secessionist and federalist political movements in Ethiopia have always originated from the community.
+The local community has always influenced Ethiopia when it comes to political movements.
+All secessionist and federalist political movements in Ethiopia have always originated from the Oromo community.
 There have been several attempts to form an independent Oromo nation but they have always been fruitless.